huylg/Today/README.md

-# Displaying Cell Info
+# Adding and Deleting Reminders

 ## Starting Project

-Use this project to code along with [Displaying Cell Info](https://developer.apple.com/tutorials/app-dev-training/displaying-cell-info).
+Use this project to code along with [Adding and Deleting Reminders](https://developer.apple.com/tutorials/app-dev-training/adding-and-deleting-reminders).

-## Change Log

-* Added colors to the asset catalog.
-* Added a UIColor extension with named color properties.